denis-berthier/CSP-Rules-V2.1/UPDATES.md

 * addition of the Tridagon elimination rule.

 #### 2022 Feb 09 (Publications):
-* addition of my book "Pattern-Based Constraint Satisfaction and Logic Puzzles (Third Edition)" in the POublications folder.
+* addition of my book "Pattern-Based Constraint Satisfaction and Logic Puzzles (Third Edition)" in the Publications folder.

 #### 2021 Nov 21 (Publications/Docs):
 * addition of the "Basic User Manual for CSP-Rules-V2.1 (Second Edition)".

 #### 2021 Nov 21 (Generic):
 * introduction of sets of preferences and of function "solve-with-preferences" (also "solve-w-prefs").
-Original sets of preferences are:
+Original sets of preferences are:<br>
-- generic: BIVALUE-CHAINS, REVERSIBLE-CHAINS, REVERSIBLE-PATTERNS
+-- generic: BIVALUE-CHAINS, REVERSIBLE-CHAINS, REVERSIBLE-PATTERNS<br>
-- Sudoku-specific: S4Fin.
+-- Sudoku-specific: S4Fin.

 #### 2021 Oct 27 (Generic):
 * addition of "blocked" versions for z-chains (typed or not) and oddagons.